Jeremy Enigk: The Fire Theft and solo work (2001–present)

 After Sunny Day Real Estate's second breakup in 2001, Enigk formed The Fire Theft, with former Sunny Day Real Estate members Goldsmith and Mendel.
 They released a self-titled album in 2003 and an EP in 2004 before breaking up.

-He appeared on the soundtrack for the 2003 film The United States of Leland.
+He composed original songs for the 2003 film The United States of Leland.
 In 2006, he followed Frog Queen with another solo album, World Waits on his own label, Lewis Hollow Records.
 A song from the album, "Been Here Before," was included as an MP3 with Winamp.

 In June 2009, Sunny Day Real Estate reunited once again with the original line-up and toured the United States.
 But after some fruitless recording sessions, the band became inactive again.

 On February 9, 2015, he announced a US tour focusing mainly on East and West coast venues.
 It was later revealed in March 2015 that the tour was the first step towards raising the necessary funds for an upcoming new album.
 On March 28, 2015 he announced a crowdfunding campaign via the Pledgemusic website that was expected to also support the release of the upcoming new album.

 Enigk largely remained inactive aside from a solo album release, until early 2022 when it was announced that Sunny Day Real Estate would reunite for a winter tour of the United States.